Interview with Marion Burger & Ilan Cohen

 I won’t have the adult relationship with my father, but now I’m accepting the really little things that we have together and I’m OK with that.

-In “Emperor” we have three perspectives: father’s, daughter’s and the user’s.
+In “Emperor” we have three perspectives: the perspective of the father, the daughter and the user.
 Why did you choose this kind of storytelling?

-Marion Burger: - Yes, it was of course something from my point of view as a daughter.
+Marion Burger: – Yes, it was of course something from my point of view as a daughter.
 I will never know what he feels, what he sees exactly.
 So it is just guessing.
-This is why we wanted to begin with the daughter's point of view, just to be realistic.
+This is why we wanted to begin with the daughter’s point of view, just to be realistic.
 We are going through the journey in his shoes.
-When we get into his mind, we see his hands and then we land in some surrealistic place.
-But at the end we wanted to go back into the daughter's shoes, just to finish with the idea that everything that is presented in “Emperor” is much more about the daughter.
-We will never know what he exactly feels.
+When we get into his mind, we see his hands and then we arrive in a surrealistic place.
+But at the end we wanted to go back into the daughter’s shoes, just to finish with the idea that everything that is presented in “Emperor” is much more about the daughter.
+We can never really know how he feels.

 Cello music is very intense.